-For turbulent heat fluxes, current satellite remote sensing systems rely on bulk parameterizations to represent net heat and gas fluxes (Bourassa et al. 2013; Cronin et al. 2019).
-Mesoscale air-sea interaction studies will benefit significantly from a satellite mission that measures co-located, small-scale state variables, including near-surface atmospheric temperature and humidity, SST, and wind speed to provide estimates of turbulent heat fluxes (e.g., Gentemann et al. 2020).
-This will also help validate the numerical models to lower the uncertainty in air-sea heat flux.
-As for the gas exchanges, new satellite missions, such as the Ka-band Doppler scatterometer that will simultaneously measure ocean vector winds, waves, and currents at 200 m spatial resolution, or the SWOT altimeter mission that will observe the dynamic topography at small mesoscales and can be combined with ocean color, will help elucidate the role of mesoscale air-sea interactions in biological and biogeochemical cycles in the coming years.
+In contrast to momentum flux, a critical gap remains in the current satellite remote sensing capability to provide accurate global estimates of turbulent heat and moisture fluxes.
+Current satellite remote sensing systems rely on bulk parameterizations to estimate net heat and gas fluxes (Cronin et al. 2019).
+Mesoscale air-sea interaction studies will benefit significantly from a satellite mission that measures co-located, small-scale state variables, including near-surface atmospheric temperature and humidity, SST, and wind speed, that allow accurate estimates of the turbulent heat fluxes (e.g., Gentemann et al. 2020).
+This will also help validate the numerical models to lower the uncertainty in air-sea heat flux and improve related predictions.

-6. Summary and discussions
+6. Discussion and synthesis

-Since the first global-scale surveys of the mesoscale air-sea interactions by Chelton et al. (2004) and Xie (2004), our theoretical understanding and observational and modeling capabilities in the past two decades have advanced significantly, leading to a substantial body of literature related to mesoscale air-sea interaction.
-Our current scientific understanding indicates that mesoscale eddies actively perturb the MABL via surface flux anomalies leading to dynamic and thermodynamic adjustments (Section 2).
-The MABL response is communicated to the free troposphere, especially over WBCs, influencing downstream development of weather and short-term climate events (Section 3).
-The MABL response feeds back to the ocean circulation, influencing WBC dynamics, air-sea gas exchanges, and nutrient distribution (Section 4).
-This new knowledge has transformed our classical understanding of physical processes, leading to notable revisions of the theories of oceanic and atmospheric circulation (Section 4).
-Our observational capability is advancing rapidly to better characterize mesoscale air-sea interaction (Section 5).
-However, numerous challenges must be overcome to diagnose, observe, and simulate mesoscale air-sea interaction.
-Here is the notable list (non-exhaustive) of issues in theory, observations, and modeling that we think deserve some further comments.
+Since the first global-scale surveys of the mesoscale air-sea interactions by Chelton et al. (2004) and Xie (2004), our theoretical understanding and observational and modeling capabilities in the past two decades have advanced significantly, leading to a substantial body of literature related to ocean mesoscale air-sea interaction.
+Our current scientific understanding indicates that mesoscale eddies perturb the MABL via surface flux anomalies, leading to dynamic and thermodynamic adjustments (Section 2; Figure 1d).
+The MABL response is communicated to the free troposphere, especially over WBCs (Figure 1b,c), influencing downstream development of weather and short-term climate events (Section 3; Figure 1a,b).
+The MABL response feeds back to the ocean circulation, modifying WBC dynamics, air-sea gas exchanges, and nutrient distribution (Section 4; Figure 1e,f).
+This new knowledge has transformed our classical understanding of physical processes, leading to notable revisions of oceanic and atmospheric circulation theories that incorporate the coupled effects of ocean mesoscale processes, wave, and